BigFloatingDeathPanda/etch-a-sketch/README.md

 Etch-a-Sketch Work in Progress

-TODO (Probably need to know more): Make Auto / Click buttons function correctly.
+TODO: Make Auto / Click buttons function correctly.
+I can change the code directly to have it be all-auto or all-click, but I can't seem to get the toggle switch down just yet.

 THOUGHTS: